yreynhout/RavenDB.Client.ContextualListeners/readme.md

 }
 </pre>

-Register your desired listeners that will be aware of your contexts:
+Register your the listener that will be aware of your context:

 <pre>
 var documentStore = new DocumentStore()